heisters/Cinder-MDDS/README.md

 MDDS block for Cinder
 =====================

 A Cinder block for playback of sequences of DDS-compressed textures.
+Like M-JPEG, but with DDS.

 Usage
 -----